hyojin-park-neuro/neureca/news/index.md

 - Dr. Hyojin Park is invited to give a talk at "Symposium on the Cognitive and Neural Mechanism of Reading", supported by the Royal Society, Beijing, China.
 "Neural Processing of Linguistic Meaning: From Discourse Topics to Iconicity".
 26-27 August 2026.

 - Dr. Hyojin Park will chair a symposium at the BIOMAG 2026 (The 24th International Conference on Biomagnetism), Beijing, China.
-Symposium on "Cognitive Insights into Attention and Cross-Modal Integration from Rapid Invisible Frequency Tagging".
+Symposium on ["Cognitive Insights into Attention and Cross-Modal Integration from Rapid Invisible Frequency Tagging"](https://biomag2026.scimeeting.cn/en/web/index/31426_3427436){:target="_blank"}.
 Also, she will give a talk titled "Enhancing Speech Comprehension via Cross-Modal Integration with Rapid Invisible Frequency Tagging (RIFT)".
 23-25 August 2026.

 - Dr. Hyojin Park is invited to give a talk at the UST (University of Science & Technology) Global Mentoring Conference, Seoul, South Korea.
 21 July 2026.